 Skip to Content

-Aigon Sync is how you keep portable Aigon state in a private Git repository (the vault) so you can move between laptops or teammates without losing workflow metadata.
+Aigon Sync keeps a recovery copy of portable Aigon state in a private Git repository (the vault).
 It snapshots each registered project’s .aigon/ tree (filtered) plus a stripped copy of ~/.aigon/config.json, then pushes to a remote you control.

 What gets synced